Process requirement 3

 An important way to promote responsible purchasing practices is to train and encourage the purchasing team to understand the link between purchasing practices and sustainable supply chains.

 For practical guidance on responsible purchasing practices, we recommend the Buyer Code, developed by a working group of the American Bar Association Business Law Section, and the draft European Model Clauses.
-The Buyer Code is included in the Responsible Contracting Project Toolkit.
+Both are included in the Responsible Contracting Project Toolkit.
 The Responsible Contracting Project is currently leading the consultation process to finalize the European Model Clauses, developed by a European working group and designed to align with the Corporate Sustainability Due Diligence Directive, as well as the UN Guiding Principles and the OECD Due Diligence Guidance.
 A draft of the European Model Clauses is available on the RCP website.

-We also recommend the Ethical Trading Initiative’s Guide to Buying Responsibly, which provides practical insights into responsible purchasing practices.
-Below is a short video on the topic.
+We also recommend the Ethical Trading Initiative’s Guide to Buying Responsibly and the material that has been compiled by the Working Group on Responsible Purchasing Practices, which both provide practical insights into responsible purchasing practices.
+Below is also a short video on the topic.

 -